alpersonalwebsite/learn-typescript/01_3_types-null-undefined-void-never-any-unknown.md

 ```

 ## Void

-For when a function returns nothing.
-For example, logging to the console, using the alert() method, etc.
+For when a function does `NOT return`.
+For example, logging to the console, using the alert() window method, etc.

 ```ts
 const sayHi = (name: string): void => {